aditama-labs/nest-autocrud/README.md

 Nest Auto CRUD is a library that provides a set of modules, decorator, service, and many more to reduce the boilerplate code.

+**I will make the API with backward compatibility, so don't worry about upgrading version**

 ## Roadmap

 ### Basic Thing